MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/text/fonts.md

 ## Using a Custom Font

 Using a font other than the built-in typefaces requires some platform-specific coding.
-This screenshot shows the custom font **Lobster** from [Google's open-source fonts](https://www.google.com/fonts) rendered on iOS, Android and Windows Phone using Xamarin.Forms.
+This screenshot shows the custom font **Lobster** from [Google's open-source fonts](https://www.google.com/fonts) rendered using Xamarin.Forms.

  [![Custom font on iOS and Android](fonts-images/custom-sml.png "Custom Fonts Example")](fonts-images/custom.png#lightbox "Custom Fonts Example")